isomerpages/moe-lakesidepri/_for-parents/General Information.md

 <br>

 <span>6.
 Waitlist</span><br>
-Click <a href="https://for.edu.sg/iqum7p" target="_blank">here</a> to download the 'Waitlist for New Admission / Transfer In' form.
+Click <a style="text-decoration: none"  href="https://for.edu.sg/iqum7p" target="_blank">here</a> to download the 'Waitlist for New Admission / Transfer In' form.
 It may take 5 minutes to complete this form.
 The completed form should be submitted via email to lakeside_ps@moe.edu.sg with supporting documents such as Child’s Birth Certificate, NRIC of both parents (front &amp; back) or Entry/Re-Entry Permit, Child’s latest academic results, etc.